Environment

 The Government of Serbia annulled its decree on the spatial plan for Rio Tinto’s lithium mine and processing plant, and fulfilled everything that environmentalist organizations demanded, Prime Minister Ana Brnabić said.

 “We never had contracts, as we said several times,” Serbian Prime Minister Ana Brnabić stated after her cabinet canceled its decree on the spatial plan for the special purpose area for the implementation of the exploitation and processing of the jadarite mineral from February 13, 2020.
-She asserted that the government fulfilled all demands from environmentalist groups, which led to massive protests organized by the Ecological Uprising, the Alliance of Environmental Organizations of Serbia (SEOS), civic platform Akcija, Don’t Let Belgrade Drown movement and others.
+She asserted that the government fulfilled all the demands from environmentalist groups.
+Massive protests were organized by the Ecological Uprising, Alliance of Environmental Organizations of Serbia (SEOS), civic platform Akcija, Don’t Let Belgrade Drown movement and others.

-The demands she referred to were submitted by the Kreni-promeni initiative, which held a protest this evening in front of the building of the Office of the President in Belgrade.
+The demands she referred to were submitted by the Kreni-promeni initiative, which held a protest this evening in Belgrade in front of the building of the Office of the President.

 Any organization can see all documentation